Javademjey/Dots-and-Boxes/README.md

 # Dots-and-Boxes
-This is a dot and box game.
+This is a Dot and Box game.
+Game description: